-First of all how to get there?
-My son loves nothing better than a long car journey, unless it’s a long train journey – he gets fed continuous snacks, manages to look at comics in peace and is allowed to impose his musical taste on his ‘more compliant than usual’ mother.
-Best of all he isn’t forced to walk anywhere other than the occasional Welcome Break.
+My four-year-old son loves nothing better than a long car journey, unless it’s a long train journey – he gets fed continuous snacks, manages to look at comics in peace and is allowed to impose his musical taste on his ‘more compliant than usual’ mother.
+Best of all, he isn’t forced to walk anywhere other than the occasional Welcome Break.

-So all was good when we set off; the sun was shining, we had Horrid Henry on a loop on the CD and the traffic was light for a Friday afternoon.
-Only one small mishap (reversing a tiny bit off the North Circular flyover!) and my usual panic attack at finding myself sandwiched between thundering trucks on the M1 and the rest of the journey was smooth sailing.
+So all was good when we set off for the Peak District; the sun was shining, we had Horrid Henry on a loop on the CD and the traffic was light for a Friday afternoon.
+Only one small mishap (reversing a tiny bit off the North Circular flyover!) and my usual panic attack at finding myself sandwiched between thundering trucks on the M1, and the rest of the journey was smooth sailing.

 Dove Farm is a perfect place for group holidays as families can hire the different cottages, so they can get some private space and yet all be together.
 There is a large dining room, separate from the cottages, where the adults can meet after the children have been put to bed for some adult time, within listening distance of the kids.

-The cottages are very well thought out, with big, useful kitchens full of just the right amount of pans, bowls and son – unlike a lot of places that expect you to cater for a family of five with a small milk pan.
-It was all comfortable, clean and clever, with bunk-beds and boxes of toys for the kids and a large bed covered in cushions for the grown ups.
+The cottages are very well thought out, with big, useful kitchens full of just the right amount of pans, bowls and so on – unlike a lot of places that expect you to cater for a family of five with a small milk pan.
+It was all comfortable, clean and clever, with bunk-beds and boxes of toys for the kids and a large bed covered in cushions for grown-ups.

-The next morning (after another hurried food outing – this time to the very lovely Denstone café and foodhall) we were invited to have a look around the farm with Jane and Henry, the friendly proprietors, their daughter, and their volunteer Saturday boy, Sam.
+The next morning (after another hurried food outing – this time to the very lovely Denstone café and food hall) we were invited to have a look around the farm with Jane and Henry, the friendly proprietors, their daughter, and their volunteer Saturday boy, Sam.
 My own little boy loved it.
-Here were the chickens, ducks, sheep, calves, alpaca babies and donkeys that I had been promising him.
+Here were the chickens, ducks, sheep, calves, alpaca babies and donkeys I'd been promising him.
 We rootled around for eggs, (some found in strange places – an occupational hazard with free-range hens!), fed the alpacas by hand and watched the donkeys kick up their heels in their new pasture.

 The agricultural business of the farm is split across several sites.
 Where we stayed, the land is all permanent pasture, leading down to the River Dove, and usually filled with contented grazing animals.
 Information on a variety of trails and walks, as well as Derbyshire things to see and do, is supplied in the cottage.